This morning someone asked me if Mary's Heirloom Seeds offered truly ancient seeds. Specifically, not from the 1980s but true heirloom seeds.

 The definition of an heirloom is a seed variety that is more than 50 years old.
 Some prefer a variety that is over 100 years old.
-An heirloom seeds is NOT a GMO and is NOT a hybrid.
+An heirloom seeds is not GMO and is not a hybrid.

-At Mary's Heirloom Seeds, we offer a few varieties than can be traced back as far as the 1700s!
+At Mary's Heirloom Seeds, we offer a few varieties than can be traced back to the 1700s and even older.
 It's true!
-So today I'm going to highlight some of those varieties....we offer offer over 500 heirloom seed varieties so these are just a few!
+So today I'm going to highlight some of those varieties....we offer offer over 700 heirloom seed varieties so these are just a few! (updated 5/21)

 55 days.
 Old-time favorite introduced in 1900.
 Excellent quality and yields.
 Stringless pods are 5-7 inches long with delicious wax bean flavor.
 Good for freezing or canning.